ELI-VR/Transcription-Postural-Stability-Test/README.md

 ## Postural stability test
-To run all the steps needed to compute the average velocities run `post_stability.sh`.
+To run **all** the steps needed to compute the average velocity run `post_stability.sh`.
 Pass the path to the data as a parameter.
-E.g., `bash post_stability.sh home/user/data`
+E.g., `bash post_stability.sh home/user/data` After running the `post_stability.sh` two files are generated: timestamps.csv and velocities.csv.
+You can fine them here: `data/post_stability`.
+If you want to save the resulting csv files to a different directory, please follow the steps below.

 ### Live data preprocessing.
-The preprocessing of the live data is done by running the script `post_stability_dataprocessing.py` The script parameters are the following:
+The preprocessing of the data, which required to compute the average velocity, is done by running the script `post_stability_dataprocessing.py`
+The script parameters are the following:
 - `input_dir` Path to the input directory that contains the data.
 - `output_dir` Path to the output directory where timestamps.csv and velocities.csv will be saved